iqm-finland/KQCircuits/docs/developer/setup.rst

 First install :ref:`klayout`.

-Deveoper setup may be done independently from the GUI based installation of the KQCircuits Salt package.
+Developer setup may be done independently from the GUI based installation of the KQCircuits Salt package.
 But you should not do both without removing the other one.
 Otherwise there will be duplicate macros and possibly other problems.